Gabriel Medina: a national hero in Brazil | Photo: Red Bull

 The video by filmmaker Andy Burgess details how Brazil, despite having more than 4,000 miles of coastline, initially struggled to get a foothold in the surfing scene during the 1960s, 70s, 80s, and 90s.

-When it finally stabilized in the 2000s, middle class grew to represent two-thirds of the country by 2012.
+When it finally stabilized in the 2000s, the middle class grew to represent two-thirds of the country by 2012.

-As a result, talented surfers finally had funds to travel to places like Hawaii, Tahiti, Portugal, California, Australia, where big waves could be found.
+As a result, talented surfers finally had funds to travel to places like Hawaii, Tahiti, Portugal, California, and Australia, where big waves could be found.

 Burgess's video reveals how, when Brazilian surfers first dropped in on elite competitions, there was a culture clash as they were deemed loud and obnoxious with an aggressive reputation during their heats.